fiboa/tillage-extension/README.md

 - **Extension Maturity Classification:** Proposal
 - **Owner**: TBD

-This extension describes management practices for tillage and cover crop.

-This could eventually expand to include other management practices like fertility, crop protection, manure, irrigation, residue management, etc.
+This extension describes whether tillage has been performed on a field, along with various attributes to describe the tillage.

 - Examples:
   - [GeoJSON](examples/geojson/)